 - Mentors at another institution.
 This is slightly different from the above in that this may be a mentor that is independent of any of the above training programs.
 They may or may not need an ‘application’ based on whether it is a formal or informal lab rotation.
 Your outside mentor will inform you of the requirements for their institution.

 - Training Programs at KUMC.
 There is one training programs at KUMC.

 This program will provide stipend for the summer research for the time between years 1 and 2.
 There are also funds for entering into a full time graduate research program after year 2.

 - KUMC Mentors.
 Individual researchers at KUMC will support you during the summer program.
 These researchers will have labs and/or funding to support you during the summer.
 This is both the easiest and hardest category.
 It is easiest if you have already identified a faculty member that fits your needs.
 It is the hardest if you are not clear on your career path or direction.

 If you need help with identifying a mentor or program then reach out to faculty.
 Contact me if you want to talk about your choices.
 Contact your society mentor to get input from him or her.
 Talk to faculty to see whom they would recommend.
+Check out the list of projects from last year (also on this site).
 The most important factor in making your decision is you.
 It is your career and your path; you must make these decisions.
 We can help provide the information.

 Step 2: Fill out the KUMC Application

 There are many different applications since there are many different programs.
 There are also many different deadlines since there are many different programs.
 Once you have identified the mentor or program in step one above you should fill out the application.
+I will send you the KUMC application by email.
+I do not publish this link.
 If you apply to multiple programs you will of course fill out multiple applications.

-We are making an online application form.
+This is an online application form.
 You will fill this out regardless of where you go.
-I will email you the link when it is approved.
+I will email this link to you.
 This is needed to obtain your academic grade.
-It is also used to determine who receives the scholarships (see Step 4C below).

 Step 4: Determine Funding